SNOW OVERNIGHT THROUGH WEDNESDAY

 WEDNESDAY: Snow.
 Steadiest and heaviest will end early.
 Light snow will continue through the rest of the day but only additional very light accumulations are expected.

-WEDNESDAY NIGHT: Cloudy with the chance for showers.
-Lows in the 60s.
+WEDNESDAY NIGHT: Cloudy with the chance for light snow and snow showers.
+Lows in the 20s.

 Today's Record Temperatures